 To exacerbate the problem there was a shortage of foreign exchange currencies, dollars or euros, in the country.

 The consequences of a collapse.

 Shelves quickly emptied of food and any “tangible asset” that would hold value better than their currency

-Wide spread panic broke out as the economy effectively became paralyzed and people suddenly realised their currency was of diminishing worth.
+Wide spread panic broke out as the economy effectively became paralyzed and people suddenly realized their currency was of diminishing worth.
 Shops were quickly emptied of everything that could be bought.
-Everyday food was snapped up at “luxury” style prices as people thought of survival but also they also bought electric goods like toasters, microwaves, canned goods and virtually anything that was for sale as they rushed to convert their currency into “any tangible assets” that were not losing value as quickly as their roubles.
+Everyday food was snapped up at “luxury” style prices as people thought of survival but also, they also bought electric goods like toasters, microwaves, canned goods and virtually anything that was for sale as they rushed to convert their currency into “any tangible assets” that were not losing value as quickly as their roubles.

 The empty shelves throughout the towns seemed eerily reminiscent of the Soviet controlled days.